 Fertő-Hanság National Park and the Fertő region world heritage is one of the most special “wild waterlands” in Middle-Europe.
 Lake Fertő was first mentioned in 1199 in a document.
 Its larger part belongs to Austria; Hungary possesses 82 km2 of it.
 Its average depths is 60-70 centimeters, its deepest point is only 160 cm below the water level.
 The lake is surrounded by various landscapes.
 Lake Fertő is part of Fertő-Hanság National Park of 20 000 hectares.
 At the national park 300 nesting and passing bird species can be observed.
 The lake is the home of approximately 30 fish species.
 The water is ideal for bathing, but is also perfect for boating and sailing.
 In winter skating on its ice is a great pastime.
 In 2001 UNESCO declared the conserved architectural unity of the region, the reedy area of Lake Fertő and the uniquely bird and other fauna part of the World Heritage.

 The Esterházy Castle of Fertőd is situated 20 kilometers from Kapuvár.
 The building complex is called “the Hungarian Versailles”.
 It was the scene of wonderful ceremonies, Europe-famous performances and concerts, due to the work of Joseph Haydn.
-In the English style park, at the end of the roads, which radiately part from the center, once sculptures and chapels were embellishing.
-The permanent exhibition can be visited in the former residency of Haydn, which is one of the most beautiful baroque buildings, the House of Music.
+In the English style park, at the end of the roads, which radiately part from the center, once sculptures and chapels were standing.
+The permanent exhibition can be visited in the former residency of Haydn, which is located in one of the most beautiful baroque buildings, in the House of Music.

 Széchenyi Castle, Nagycenk: The most important attraction of the village is the Széchenyi Castle.
 The building is home to István Széchenyi Commemorative Museum, a hotel, a café, a stud and a horse-riding school.
 In the 1970’s a locomotive outdoor museum was established.
-The small locomotives are only for exhibition purposes, but a locomotive of the same age and size, István Széchenyi Museum Train clatters through the area of Lake Fertő.
+The small locomotives are only for exhibition purposes, but a locomotive of the same age and size, István Széchenyi Museum Train is clattering through the area of Lake Fertő.

 Dőry Castle Hotel of Mihályi: It is situated 11 kilometers from Kapuvár.
 The most important tourist sight of the village is the Dőry Castle.
 Its walls were built on a fort originating from the beginning of the 10th century.
 The castle was constructed by Demeter Ládonyi around 1570, in the place of a wooden mansion.
 The owner of the castle was Miklós Dőry from 1860.
 He added a new look to the building, which corresponded to the romantic spirit of that time.
 According to the tradition, the Hungarian Queen Elizabeth and her attendance found shelter here in the summer of 1440, on the way from Visegrád to Vienna.
 She hid the sacred crown in a hollow of a tree here.
 The protected park of 2 hectares, which is divided in two by the Kis-Rába, is also a great attraction of the castle.